advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 <img src="media/image-20240829092027870.png" alt="image-20240829092027870" style="zoom:150%;" />

 Figure 5-15.
-MySQL 5.7.39 pool scalability with 1ms thinking time.
+MySQL 5.7.39 poor scalability with 1ms thinking time.

 From the figure, it can be observed that under a 1ms thinking time scenario, the throughput of MySQL 5.7.39 increases linearly at low concurrency levels.
 However, once it reaches 250 concurrency, the throughput sharply declines.